IgniteUI/help-topics/topics/02_Controls/igBulletGraph/02_Configuring/01_Elements/05_igBulletGraph_Configuring_the_Tooltips.md

 #### Purpose

-This topic explains, with code examples, how to enable the tooltips in the `igBulletGraph`™ control and configure the delay with which they are displayed.
+This topic explains, with code examples, how to enable the tooltips in the `igBulletGraph`™ control and configure the delay with which they are displayed as well as creating custom tooltips templates and a code sample ilustrating it.

 ### Required background